I like to look my best. Fashion and self-care are two things I prioritize, and I like to share my tips with others.

 - Hydrate: Hydration is key for supple, youthful skin.
 Drink plenty of water each day.

 - Cold compress or caffeine cream: Cold compresses or caffeine creams can really help to reduce puffiness underneath the eyes.
-Black tea bag application is popular for this reason.
+The black tea bag application is popular for this reason.

 3. Bags Causes by Aging or Genetics